 - Dependency Viewer - Shows the relationships between multiple schema files, all the includes/imports as a tree.

-Generate rich HTML Documentation from your XML Schemas, the documentation contains clickable diagrams and collapsible regions making it quick and easy to navigate.
+Generate rich HTML and PDF Documentation from your XML Schemas, the documentation contains clickable diagrams and collapsible regions making it quick and easy to navigate.
 Learn more...

 The XML Schema Editor also comes with a host of tools to increase productivity.